SQL-Academy/en.sql-academy/course/module-3/case-expression/article.md

 ---
 meta:
-    title: 'Conditional logic, CASE statement'
+  title: "Conditional logic, CASE statement"
-    description: 'Conditional logic in SQL using the CASE WHEN THEN END statement'
+  description: "Conditional logic in SQL using the CASE WHEN THEN END statement"
 ---

 # Conditional logic, CASE statement